amirrezakamkar/astrophotography_assistant/README.md

 1. A chatbot to answer questions and provide assistance.
 2. Image analysis that offers AI-driven feedback on the processing of user-uploaded images.
 3. celestial events page displaying solar and lunar eclipses visible from a specified location during a defined time period.
-4. An embedded light pollution map from lightpollutionmap.info
+4. An embedded light pollution map from https://lightpollutionmap.info
 ![A screenshot of the app](https://github.com/amirrezakamkar/astrophotography_assistant/blob/main/Demo.jpg)
 ## Resources
 In this project, the following APIs and libraries have been used: